damachine/coolerdash/README.md

         "unknown_asetek": false
       }
 }
+...
 ```

-**Manual Installation Conflicts**
-If you see errors like "conflicting files" or "manual installation detected" during `makepkg -si`, this means CoolerDash was previously installed manually (via `make install`).
+- **Manual Installation Conflicts**: If you see errors like "conflicting files" or "manual installation detected" during `makepkg -si`, this means CoolerDash was previously installed manually (via `make install`).

 ***Solution:***
 - The PKGBUILD will attempt to clean up automatically.